saiftynet/ASCIILOSCOPE/README.md

 Alternatively the parameters can be passed to `new Trace` e.g. the following example reads the trace from a file containing data.
 This trace is also icluded in the src folder in file.trc format..
 ```
+# Example trace that reads data from a file
 $traces{file}=new Trace(
   description   =>"File Reader",
   name          =>"file",